-The Diploma in IPA will only be offered on a part-time basis, with students taking 1 or 2 of the 6 required courses per semester for three or six terms, including the Summer Institute (PADM 5711 – all day June 4 to 8 and PADM 5713 – all day June 11 to 15 for Summer 2018).
+The Diploma in IPA will only be offered on a part-time basis, with students taking 1 or 2 of the 6 required courses per semester for three or six terms, including the Summer Institute held at Carleton University during the first two weeks of June (PADM 5711 and PADM 5713), and online.

 IPA Learning Outcomes

 While completing the IPA programs students will strengthen their competencies in Indigenous policy and administration.

 - Develop the knowledge needed for meeting the major challenges of nation-building and governance in diverse settings, and use it to analyze the specific circumstances of select First Nations, Métis and Inuit governments, communities and organizations.

 - Acquire and apply new skills in financial management, organizational design, applied research and program evaluation, leadership and community development to select situations drawn from the needs and operations of First Nations, Métis and Inuit governments, communities and organizations.

 - Analyze the existing – and refine their own – empirically grounded understanding of the colonial, neo-colonial and democratic aspects of historical and contemporary policy and administration, as well as their own understanding of the constructive potentials that exist in present circumstances.

 - Explore and explain the challenges inherent in the epistemological and cosmological divergence among the varied traditions of Indigenous nations and peoples and modern globalized industrial societies.

 - Become more aware of and capable of critically assessing their own worldviews and attitudes towards different cultures, and demonstrate knowledge of various approaches to defining and analyzing sources of bias in Canadian academia, law, policy, politics and society.